auriocus/VecTcl/40-design.md

 both with syntax and in the backend as well as matrices and vectors.
 4. _No external dependencies._ Besides what is required to compile Tcl itself, no external libraries should be required to compile nor run the code.
-This means that the code must be written in pure C, use TEA and stubs, generated code must be included prebuilt within the package.
+This means that the code must be written in pure C, use TEA and stubs, and generated code must be included prebuilt within the package.
 A few [high-quality BSD compatible libraries](credits.html) have been incorporated into the project.
 Faster alternatives for these libraries exist, but have been ruled out due to incompatible license